ieshanvaidya/Berkeley-Deep-RL-Homework/README.md

 | Reacher-v2     | -3.71              | -7.98             | 1.79                  | 3.91                 |
 | Walker2d-v2    | 5536.69            | 5507.58           | 54.58                 | 116.72               |

-DAgger is performed on Hopper-v2 and Humanoid-v2 since they perform poorly compared to the expert.
+DAgger is performed on Reacher-v2 since it performs poorly compared to the expert.

 DAgger Results :